A Map of the Territory

 Optimization is a huge part of the programming language business.
 Many language hackers spend their entire careers here, squeezing every drop of performance they can out of their compilers to get their benchmarks a fraction of a percent faster.
 It can become a sort of obsession.

 We have applied all of the optimizations we can think of to the user’s program.
 The last step is converting it to a form the machine can actually run.
-In other words generating code, where “code” refers to the kind of primitive assembly-like instructions a CPU runs and not the kind of “source code” a human might want to read.
+In other words, generating code (or code gen), where “code” here usually refers to the kind of primitive assembly-like instructions a CPU runs and not the kind of “source code” a human might want to read.

 Finally, we are in the back end, descending the other side of the mountain.
 From here on out, our representation of the code becomes more and more primitive, like evolution run in reverse, as we get closer to something our simple-minded machine can understand.